 Can I bring my deceased animal to you?

 The Denver Animal Shelter does not pick up dead animals, but if you are a resident of the City and County of Denver you may bring your pet or the animal here during normal business hours and we will dispose of it at no cost to you.

 Visit the Denver Parks and Recreation website for more information on Denver's dog park locations.

-For information related to the keeping of Food Producing Animals in Denver, see Food Producing Animals on the Denver Animal Ordinance page.
+For information related to the keeping of Food Producing Animals in Denver, see Food Producing Animals on the Denver Animal Protection page.

 Check out the Denver Animal Shelter Donate page for ways that you can help the shelter and the animals.